Learning fun? Kids are wired for it! Check out these hand-picked programs for tots.

 Every Thursday from Sept.
 6 – Oct.
 11, ages 9 months – 4 years can engage in this free sensory program that delivers tactile experiences.
 Little ones can mix, pour, shape, tear and squish a variety of materials and substances.
 The program targets larger concepts of math, science, language and social development.

 2400 Blakemore Ave., Nashville

-Blair’s “Maestro Status” program is ranked in the top 5 percent of all Kindermusik programs in the U.S. Offering fall and spring classes for newborns, infants, toddlers and preschoolers (with Mom & Dad), little minds get lots of stimulation through songs, stories, dance, instrument play and more.
-Semesters are $415 per family.
+Blair’s Kindermusik fall classes are 45-minute sessions that run Sept.
+5 – Dec.
+13. Offering fall and spring classes for newborns, infants, toddlers and preschoolers (with Mom & Dad), little minds get lots of stimulation through songs, stories, dance, instrument play and more.
+Semesters are $435 per family.

 Nature Play Days

 697 Veterans Pkwy., Murfreesboro

 These free play dates with Mother Nature are for little ones ages 1 & older with a parent.
 The program helps stimulate your child’s interest in learning to play with objects found in nature, and children have fun getting muddy along the way!
 It takes place Wednesdays, Sept.
 12 – Oct.
 10 at 11 a.m.